 Client: Can you describe what disturbances in sense of self might look or feel like?
 For some reason this resonates with me and I believe it may be what I experienced from a very young age.

-Cedric: Sure, so disturbances in the sense of self can be multifaceted, for example:
+Disturbances in the sense of self can be multifaceted, for example:

 - The sense that I don’t know what I want

 - I have no opinions or feel like I only have a very tentative grasp on my opinions and desires

 - I lack agency and control over my life

 - I don’t feel good about myself (poor self esteem)